Special educational needs

 When can the Ombudsman become involved?

-Most special educational needs are dealt with by the child’s school without any council involvement unless your child is being assessed for or has an EHCP.
-If you have concerns or a complaint about your child’s progress, and he or she is getting either no or only limited extra support at school, you should raise the matter with the headteacher or school SEN co-ordinator (SENCO).
+Most special educational needs are dealt with by the child’s school without any council involvement unless your child is being assessed for or has an EHC Plan.
+If you have concerns or a complaint about your child’s progress, and they are getting either no or only limited extra support at school, you should raise the matter with the headteacher or school SEN co-ordinator (SENCO).
 The Ombudsman cannot normally deal with your complaint at this stage because only the school is involved.
 This is because the Ombudsman can only look at the council’s actions and not those of your child’s school.

 If you or the school believe that your child is failing to make sufficient progress with the level of support the school can provide, you can ask the council to carry out a statutory assessment of your child’s SEN. This is the point at which the council’s involvement starts and the Ombudsman may be able to help.